 Table 1 also shows that total wealth tends to decrease around the 2008 recession, whereas income and especially consumption seem more stable over the period.
-See Krueger, Mitman and Perri (2015) for an analysis of consumption, income and wealth using the PSID with a focus on the great recession.
+See Krueger et al. (2015) for an analysis of consumption, income and wealth using the PSID with a focus on the great recession.
 In our analysis we will not focus on business cycle fluctuations, and we will attempt to remove calendar time effects in a prior partialling-out estimation step.

-In Appendix Table A1 we show additional statistics in order to describe the unbalanced structure of the panel sample.
+In Appendix Table D.1 we show additional statistics in order to describe the unbalanced structure of the panel sample.
 In the first column of that table we report statistics for households who are only observed for one wave, although we do not include these households in our main sample due to our focus on unobserved heterogeneity.
 More than half of households in our main sample are observed for at most three waves.
 For this reason, it will be important to account for the unbalancedness of the PSID in the modeling of income and consumption dynamics.

-Following a common practice in the previous literature on income dynamics, we will work with residuals of log-disposable income on a set of demographics and time indicators.
+Following a common practice in the previous literature on income dynamics, we will work with residuals of logdisposable income on a set of demographics and time indicators.
 This partialling-out is meant to make household demographics as comparable to each other as possible, and to control for aggregate time effects.
 Specifically, we net out household size, year of birth, state indicators, number of kids, race of both adults, a higher education indicator for both adults interacted with age indicators, and a full set of age indicators interacted with year indicators.
 We similarly construct residuals of log-consumption and log-assets net of the same set of controls.
-Working with logarithms
+Working with logarithms requires removing observations with zero or negative assets, which reduces the number of observations by approximately 200 households per year.
+In Appendix Table D.2 we report additional statistics for a sample which includes households with negative asset balances.